LCOGT/banzai-nres/helm-chart/banzai-nres/README.md

 ## Installing the Chart

-To install the chart with the release name `banzai`:
+To install the chart with the release name `banzai-nres`:

 ```
 $ helm install --name banzai-nres banzai-nres/ -f /path/to/values.yaml